jeremy9959/Mathematics-for-Machine-Learning/chapters/07-neural-networks.md

 ## Introduction

-Many of the most impressive achievements in machine learning stem from the development of "artificial neural networks.
+Many of the most impressive achievements in machine learning stem from the development of "artificial neural networks."
-The earliest ideas for building algorithms based on models of neurons go back to the 40's, and peaked in the late 1950's an early 1960's with the development of the "perceptron", which was an early example of what we now call a multi-layer neural net
+The earliest ideas for building algorithms based on models of neurons go back to the 1940s and peaked in the late 1950s and early 1960s with the development of the "perceptron," an early example of what we now call a multi-layer neural net.
-Hardware limitations, as well as a tendency for people to overstate the power of these early techniques, led to the abandonmen of these ideas for nearly 50 years until Geoffrey Hinton and others returned to them with the benefit of the dramatic improvement in computer power, specialized hardware such as GPUs, and a number of crucial improvements to algorithms for optimization.
-Since then neural networks have shown an amazin ability to "learn" and have overcome challenges in image recognition and other classic problems in artificial intelligence culminating in the invention of the attention mechanism, the transformer, and the LLM.
+Hardware limitations, along with a tendency to overstate the power of these early techniques, led to the abandonment of these ideas for nearly 50 years until Geoffrey Hinton and others returned to them, supported by dramatic improvements in computing power, specialized hardware such as GPUs, and several crucial advances in optimization algorithms.
+Since then neural networks have demonstrated an amazing ability to "learn" and have overcome challenges in image recognition and other classic problems in artificial intelligence, culminating in the invention of the attention mechanism, the transformer, and the modern LLM.

 ## Basics of Neural Networks

 At its heart, a neural network is a function $F$ that is built out of two simple components:

 - linear maps (matrices)
 - simple non-linear maps (activation functions).

 The function $F$ is the composition of these types of functions so that $F(x) = \cdots \sigma_2\circ M_2\circ\sigma_1\circ M_1$.

-The underlying idea for building a neural network to solve a particular problem is to construct the function $F$ with the matrices having random entries to start, then taking a large set of data $(x_i,y_i)$ where the goal is to adjust $F$ so that $F(x_i)$ is as close to $y_i$ as possible (this is called "training").
+The structure of the different layers, the shape of the matrices $M_{i}$, and the choice of non-linear transition functions make up the *architecture* of the neural network.

-So for example if the goal is to build a neural network that recognizes pictures of cats, one starts with a big library of images (a training set) $x_i$ and labels $y_i$
+Suppose we want to build a neural network that recognizes pictures of cats.
+We begin with a large collection of images (a training set) $x_i$ and labels $y_i$ indicating whether $x_i$ is a
-"cat" (or 1) and "not-cat" (or zero).
-Then one tries to build a function $F$ that attaches a probability to an image between $0$ and $1$ measuring how sure the function is that the picture is, or is not, a cat.
-To do this, one starts with an $F$ with random initial parameters (weights) in the matrices making up $F$, and then computes $F(x_i)$ and compares it to $y_i$.
-Using an optimization algorithm one adjusts the weights until $F(x_i)$ is close to $1$ when $y_i$ is one, and close to zero when $y_i$ is zero.
-Eventually one gets a function which, hopefully, can recognize images that were not in its training set and attach high probabilities to pictures of cats and low probabilities to pictures of not-cats.
+"cat" (1) or "not-cat" (0).
+Our goal is to learn a function $F$ that assigns to each image a probability between $0$ and $1$ measuring how likely it is that the picture is a cat.

+To do this, we choose an architecture for our neural network $F$ and initialize its weight matrices randomly.
+Then we compute $F(x_i)$ and compare it to $y_i$.
+Using an optimization algorithm, we adjust the weights until $F(x_i)$ is close to $1$ when $y_i = 1$ and close to $0$ when $y_i = 0$.
+Eventually, we obtain a function that, hopefully, can recognize images that were not in its training set, assigning high probabilities to pictures of cats and low probabilities to pictures of non-cats.

 In fact, both linear and logistic regression fit into this framework and are very simple examples of neural networks.
-In the case of linear regression, we have "training data" $(x_i,y_i)$ and our goal is to find a matrix $M$ so that the function $Y=MX$ is a good approximation to a function giving $y_i=Mx_i$;
+In the case of linear regression, we have training data $(x_i,y_i)$ and our goal is to find a matrix $M$ so that the function $Y=MX$ is a good approximation to the relationship $y_i\approx Mx_i$.
-the error is measured by the mean-squared error and we can find $M$ either analytically or by gradient descent.
-In this case the neural network is purely linear, with no non-linear maps involved.
+The error is measured by the mean squared error, and we can find $M$ either analytically or by gradient descent.
+In this case the neural network is purely linear, with no nonlinear maps involved.

-In the case of (simple) logistic regression, we have a collection of data $(x_i,y_i)$ where now $y_i$ is $0$ or $1$ and the $x_i$ are vectors of length $n$.
-Here we use the logistic function $\sigma$ together with a vector $w$ of length $n$ of weights and consider $F(x_i) = \sigma(w\cdot x)$.
-The error we measure is the (negative of the ) log-likelihood of the data given the probabilities $F(x_i)$, which works out to
+In the case of (simple) logistic regression, we have a collection of data $(x_i,y_i)$ where $y_i$ is $0$ or $1$ and the $x_i$ are vectors of length $n$.
+Here we use the logistic function $\sigma$ together with a weight vector $w\in\mathbb{R}^n$ and consider $F(x_i) = \sigma(w\cdot x_i)$.
+The error we measure is the negative log-likelihood of the data given the probabilities $F(x_i)$, which works out to

 $$
-L = -\sum y_{i}\log F(x_i) + (1-y_i)\log(1-F(x_i))
+L = -\sum_i \big(y_{i}\log F(x_i) + (1-y_i)\log(1-F(x_i))\big)
 $$

 and we find $w$ by iteratively minimizing this $L$.